Logo

 • Hybrid applications

 Let’s analyze them all to get the big picture of the modern application development environment.
+In this article, I’ll explain what hybrid apps are, and how they fit in the modern software development ecosystem.

 When it comes to the biggest players, like Facebook or YouTube, they started out as web applications.
 Then mobile came around and suddenly, a lot of people didn’t even have computers, they just used their mobile devices to connect to the internet.